Search for a command to run...

 Compare that to an attorney amendment ($300+/visit + scheduling + finding witnesses).
 With WillAgent, you edit in your WillBoard and re-notarize in 15 minutes.

-You can download a template, but an unexecuted will is legally the same as no will.
+You can download a template, but under Florida law, an unexecuted will has no effect in probate— similar practical consequence to having no admitted will.
 Here is what free templates miss:

-67% of people who start an online form never finish it.
+67% of people who start a complex online form never finish it.
 WillAgent handles everything in one session so you actually complete it.

 A will only covers what happens after you die.
 It does nothing if you are alive but unable to act – after a stroke, accident, or medical emergency.